Note: This post comes from a presentation Cowgirl did as a Kindergartner in 2007

 - Hold up 8 fingers.
 It looks like bars to a jail cell.
 So the 8th commandment is, “Do not steal.”

 - Hold up 9 fingers.
 It looks like the thumb is telling lies about the fingers on the other hand.
 So the ninth commandment is, “Do not bear false witness.”

 - Hold up 10 fingers and wiggle them.
 It looks like I’m coveting.
 That means you are saying, “Give me that!
 Give me this!”
 So the 10th commandment is, “Do not covet.”

-Here is also a fun and catchy song by Mercy Me called “Ten Simple Rules,” from their newest CD, 10.
-Iron Man got me the CD for my birthday, and this song is our favorite.
-The kids and I like to make the hand movements while we sing along.embedded by Embedded Video
+- Song: Mercy Me teaches the ten commandments in the fun and catchy song, “Ten Simple Rules,” from their newest CD, 10.
+We all love this song!
+The kids and I like to make the hand movements while we sing along.

 Have fun learning the ten commandments!
 Be sure to let me know if it works out for you.